MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/matrix.rst

 - rotation
 - scaling

-Scaling and rotation are always perform around the (0,0) pivot point.
+Scaling and rotation are always performed around the (0,0) pivot point.
 In order to rotate or scale a `Path` with a pivot point, the matrix must be translated before and after the rotation/scaling.

-`Matrix` are created as identity matrix, which means that the resulting `Path` of the transformation is identical to the original `Path`.
+A `Matrix` is created as an identity matrix, which means that a `Path` resulting of a transformation with this matrix is identical to the original `Path`.

 The `Matrix` can be initialized with a transformation with set methods: